lrochette/sweagle-ansible/README.md

 more /etc/ansible/ansible.cfg

 ## WARNING
-- Copy your SWEAGLE full package zip file to
+- Copy your SWEAGLE full package zip file to `/files/sweagle` when force_local_installation is set to true
-  - /roles/sweagle/files
-  - /files/sweagle when force_local_installation is set to true

 - For SSL, copy your certificate and private key files in  /files/sweagle
-  - to generate a self-signed certificate, use: sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./files/sweagle/sweagle.key -out ./files/sweagle/sweagle.pem
+  - to generate a self-signed certificate, use:
+`sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./files/sweagle/sweagle.key -out ./files/sweagle/sweagle.pem`

 - when local installation, put all components and prerequisites files in /files (see /files/README.md for details)